 The admissions process

-Candidates will be asked to attempt an at-interview assessment and should normally expect two interviews following this assessment.
+Candidates will be given pre-interview reading and should normally expect two interviews.
 Applicants are not expected to have any standard background in Economics, the interviewers are interested in your ability to analyse and solve simple real-life problems by using logical and critical approaches.
 The interview is also aimed at assessing your motivation, enthusiasm and potential for future development.

 Applicants are also required to sit the Economics admissions written assessment prior to being called for interview.
 More information can be found on the University website.